restic/restic.net/_posts/2018-04-01-rclone-backend.md

 A while ago, [Alex](https://github.com/fd0) was contacted by [Nick](https://github.com/ncw), who found restic by listening to the episode [#48](https://changelog.com/gotime/48) of the [GoTime podcast](https://changelog.com/gotime).
 He's the primary author of [rclone](https://github.com/ncw/rclone), a program which is "rsync for cloud storage".
 At the moment, it supports almost 20 different backends/services!
 They quickly agreed that it would be awesome if restic could just use clone as a backend, thereby supporting all the backends that rclone can talk to!

 Over the last couple of weeks, we have added support for rclone in restic.
 First, rclone learned how to serve restic's the [REST protocol](https://restic.readthedocs.io/en/latest/100_references.html#rest-backend) ([rclone PR #2116](https://github.com/ncw/rclone/pull/2116)).
-It is now possible (using a binary of `rclone` compiled from the master branch) to start rclone in server mode like this:
+It is now possible (`rclone` >= 1.40) to start rclone in server mode like this:

     $ rclone serve restic --addr localhost:8889 --user foo --pass s3kr1t remote:bucket/path